katiehuangx/Udacity-Data-Analyst-Nanodegree/README.md

 ### 🌤 [Project #1 Explore Weather Trends](https://github.com/katiehuangx/Udacity-Data-Analyst-Nanodegree/blob/main/Project%201%20-%20Explore%20Weather%20Trends.ipynb)

-Using moving average method to analyse the global and Kuala Lumpur weather trends..
+In this time-series analysis, I use moving average method to analyze local and global temperature data and compare the temperature trends where I live to overall global temperature trends.

 ***